Probabilistic Consensus on Feature Distribution for Multi-robot Systems with Markovian Exploration Dynamics: Introduction

 \section{Introduction}

-Multi-robot systems (MRS) composed of multiple mobile robots have been used for various collective exploration and perception tasks, such as mapping unknown environments \cite{thrun2000real,burgard2005coordinated}, disaster response \cite{nagatani2013emergency}, and surveillance and monitoring \cite{mendoncca2016cooperative}.
+Multi-robot systems (MRS) composed of multiple mobile robots have been used for various collective exploration and perception tasks, such as mapping unknown environments \cite{burgard2005coordinated}, disaster response \cite{nagatani2013emergency}, and surveillance and monitoring \cite{mendoncca2016cooperative}.
 The performance of MRS in such applications is constrained by the capabilities of the payloads that the robots can carry on-board, including the power source, sensor suite, computational resources, and communication devices for transmitting information to other robots and/or a central node.
-These constraints are particularly restrictive in the case of small aerial robots such as multi-rotors that perform vision-guided tasks \cite{9432733}.
-Centralized MRS strategies for exploration and mapping, e.g. \cite{rocha2005cooperative}, rely on constant communication between all the robots and a central node.
-For these strategies to scale with the number of robots, the communication infrastructure needs to be expanded to accommodate the additional bandwidth required for more robots to communicate, which limits their applicability.
-Moreover, the failure of the central node disrupts communication for all robots, resulting in failure of the entire system.
+These constraints are particularly restrictive in the case of small aerial robots such as multi-rotors that perform vision-guided tasks \cite{mishra2021tmech}.
+Centralized MRS strategies for exploration and mapping, \revfin{such as the next-best-view planning method in \cite{sukkar2019multi},} rely on constant communication between all the robots and a central node.
+Scaling up such strategies with the number of robots requires expanding the communication infrastructure and preventing communication failures of the central node. \revfin{Frontier-based MRS exploration strategies such as \cite{mahdoui2018cooperative} rely on a dynamic communication topology in which leaders are responsible for coordinating the team.}